North America Public Cord Blood Banks

+North America Public Cord Blood Banks**

+>

-Collection hospitals for the NY Blood Center do NOT require advance registration: mothers can give a partial consent to collect the cord blood during labor, and only if the collected cord blood is suitable for transplantation will the mothers will be given additional education and asked for a final banking consent post-delivery.
+> Collection hospitals for the NY Blood Center do NOT require advance registration: mothers can give a partial consent to collect the cord blood during labor, and only if the collected cord blood is suitable for transplantation will the mothers will be given additional education and asked for a final banking consent post-delivery.

+>

-Saneron is seeking cord blood donations to be used in animals for disease research.
+> Saneron is seeking cord blood donations to be used in animals for disease research.
 This mail-in donation program does require advance registration, but it can take place after 35 weeks and almost up to the time of birth, so long as the application is processed in time.
 The donated cord blood is used in animals for disease research.
 Parents can earmark their cord blood to be used towards a particular Saneron CCEL research program that they wish to support.

+>

-St. Louis Cord Blood Bank accepts cord blood donations from hospitals within a 150 mile radius, in both Missouri and Illinois.
+> St. Louis Cord Blood Bank accepts cord blood donations from many hospitals within a 150 mile radius, located in the states of Missouri, Illinois and Kansas.

+>

-StemCyte is a global cord blood therapeutics company.
+> StemCyte is a global cord blood therapeutics company.
 StemCyte participates in the US network of public cord blood banks operated by NMDP.
 In addition, StemCyte operates the National Cord Blood Bank of Taiwan, whose units are also listed with NMDP.
 The StemCyte laboratory and repository in Southern California is accredited under the international FACT/Netcord standards, and provides both public donation and family storage for US parents.